attestate/kiwistand/contributing.md

 # Contributors' guide!

 Hey, thanks for considering to help us out with the project.
 Before starting to code you need to get a few things set up.

-1. Create two directories in the root of of the repository with `mkdir anon cache`
+1. Create two directories in the root of the repository with `mkdir anon cache`
 2. Create a .env file from our template `.env-copy` with `cp .env-copy .env`
 3. Make sure your `DATA_DIR` in the `.env` file is `DATA_DIR=anon`
 4. Set your `OPTIMISM_RPC_HTTP_HOST` in the `.env` files